-- Next, add vegetable stock and scape out the skillet’s base using a wooden spoon.
+- Next, add vegetable stock and scrape out the skillet’s base using a wooden spoon.

 - Let it simmer for about 5 minutes.

-- Transfer this stuffing mixture to a greased casserole pan and place it in a preheated oven for about 30 minutes at 350-degree F.
+- Transfer this stuffing mixture to a greased casserole pan and place it in a preheated oven for about 30 minutes at 350 degrees F.

 - The butternut squash stuffing is ready.